 Family-Based Final Action Dates Chart

-The Final Action Dates Chart shows some changes since the last bulletin.
-In the F-1 category, India, China and the rest of the world remain at February 8, 2015 while Mexico is at May 1, 2001 and the Philippines at March 1, 2012.
+The Final Action Dates Chart shows no changes since the last bulletin.
+In the F-1 category, India, China and the rest of the world advance one month to November 22, 2015 while Mexico remains at November 22, 2004 and the Philippines advances one week to March 8, 2012.

 Category